Anackor/design-pattern/README.md

 - **Command** (`src\Command\CustomerInteractionCommand`)
    - The Command Pattern encapsulates a request as an object, allowing parameterization of clients with different requests, queuing of operations, and support for undoable actions.
 It decouples the object that issues a request from the one that handles it, enabling more flexible and extensible software architectures.

+- **Iterator** (``)
+   - The Iterator pattern provides a standard way to traverse elements in a collection without exposing its internal structure.
+It enhances flexibility and encapsulation when dealing with different types of iterable data sources.

 ## Tips & Best Practices

 This sections provides useful tips and best practices followed in the project to ensure clean, mantainable and scalable code.